Struggling with your toddler’s temperament? Learn how to discipline a strong willed 2 year old (and why these traits may not be so bad!).

-Let’s say he won’t stop jumping on the bed, even after you’ve already told him three times not to.
-What you’re really saying “no” to isn’t the jumping itself, but that he’s doing it on the bed, where he can fall and get hurt.
+Let’s say your spirited child won’t stop jumping on the bed, even after you’ve already told her three times not to.
+What you’re really saying “no” to isn’t the jumping itself, but that she’s doing it on the bed, where she can fall and get hurt.

-In fact, you might have even praised him for jumping at other times, like when he was at the trampoline park or when you two were dancing.
-Jumping itself is not the culprit—you simply have to redirect him to a more appropriate way to do so.
+In fact, you might have even praised her for jumping at other times, like when she was at the trampoline park or when you two were dancing.
+Jumping itself is not the culprit—you simply have to redirect her to a more appropriate way to do so.

-Maybe you say, “I know jumping is fun, but you can fall off the bed and hit your head on the side table.”
-Then redirect him to a similar but safer way to jump: “Let’s put the pillows on the floor and jump here instead.”
+Offer guidance and say, “I know jumping is fun, but you can fall off the bed and hit your head on the side table.”
+Then redirect her to a similar but safer way to jump: “Let’s put the pillows on the floor and jump here instead.”